Brain tumor survivors present a check at a 1993 Ride for Kids event.

 The first Ride for Kids raised $4,000, which was donated to Emory University.
 Riders gathered again the following year, and the concept soon spread to other cities.
 American Honda signed on as the presenting sponsor of Ride for Kids in 1991, the same year the Pediatric Brain Tumor Foundation was established.

-The PBTF launched its first regional chapter when the Brain Tumor Foundation for Children in Atlanta, which had benefited from early Ride for Kids fundraising efforts, became the PBTF Georgia Chapter in July 2014.
-The We Can Pediatric Brain Tumor Network became our California Chapter in August 2016, and our Illinois Chapter and Northeast Chapter began their work in January 2017 and July 2018, respectively.
-Following the expansion of family support programs across the country, the PBTF and A Kids' Brain Tumor Cure merged in late 2018 to fund more research across the widest breadth of childhood brain tumors.
+In 2014 and 2016, PBTF merged with the Brain Tumor Foundation for Children and We Can Pediatric Brain Tumor Network, respectively, to equip families with the patient family education, financial relief, and emotional support needed to navigate a child's brain tumor journey.
+Following the expansion of family support programs across the country, PBTF and A Kids' Brain Tumor Cure joined forces in 2018 to fund more research across the widest breadth of childhood brain tumors.